2 Guests

 Non skiers are well catered for here - wander the 45km of signed footpaths, including themed walks such as the ‘glacier nature trail’ with information boards about the landscape, or try snowshoeing or paragliding for an alternative experience of the mountains.
 You can catch an indie film at the Kulturschuppen cinema or visit the museum of gramophones, radios and televisions.
 For more entertainment pop over to neighbouring Davos where you’ll find the largest natural ice rink in Europe, a casino, theatre, bowling alley, sports centre and a wellness centre.

-Best time to ski Klosters
+Best Time to Visit Klosters

 Thanks to the high altitude of the ski area, the season starts earlier and stays open later here than most of the resorts in the Graubünden region.
 The highest slopes on Weissfluhgipfel top out at 2844m and most of the skiing in the large Parsenn area lies well above 2000m, so there’s rarely a problem with snow cover.
 There are plenty of north facing slopes around too, meaning the sun doesn’t tend to melt the snow in the afternoons.
 What’s more, the position of runs down to the village and the number of snow cannons mean you can normally ski back home even late in the season.
 Sometimes the gondolas up to Parsenn can get busy, so to avoid the crowds visit outside peak season or hop on the bus to one of the other 5 ski areas.